Benchmark testing shows significantly better performance for OpenJDK™ 8 when using Eclipse OpenJ9 instead of Hotspot

 OpenJ9 reaches peak throughput on a single CPU core in 8.5 minutes compared with 30 minutes for Hotspot.
 Doing more work more quickly is important for short-lived VMs running in resource-constrained environments like the cloud.

 These results show that OpenJ9 achieves a good balance between (often conflicting) performance metrics: it offers excellent footprint savings and faster start-up time with the help of AOT technology, while also delivering throughput performance that is competitive with Hotspot.

 Due to its low memory footprint, OpenJ9 is particularly well suited for cloud computing environments where memory savings translate into cost savings for cloud users and providers alike.

-You can read the full details about how the data was generated at OpenJDK 8 performance with OpenJ9.
+You can read the full account of how the data was generated and details of the results obtained at OpenJDK 8 performance with OpenJ9.